pods13/assetsfirst/README.md

 - [ ] Migrate Angular from v14 to v16
 - [ ] Switch from @swimlane/ngx-datatable to mat-table
 - [ ] Keep showing accumulated dividends for closed positions
-- [ ] Allow user to change name of tag category
 - [ ] Provide functionality to change a username
 - [ ] Show formatted price in sectoral distribution widget
 - [ ] Show percentage in sectoral distribution widget